 - 3x SCBTMR Lauterbur Award

-active: he has more than 1000 expert-prostate followers on Twitter and more
+He is very active on social media: he has more than 1200 expert-prostate followers on Twitter and more than 700

-1. Global prostate cancer screening using PSA + MRI
+1. Global prostate cancer early detection using PSA + MRI

 2. Universal approval and use of nano-(Ferrotran)-MRI